 - Respect patient confidentiality and obey privacy laws.

-- Keep a journal of your experiences; not only will it help you process some of the emotions you may encounter upon seeing illness (and perhaps death), jotting down your thoughts will also help when you write your personal statement for medical school.
+- Keep a journal of your experiences.
+This will help you process some of the emotions you may encounter upon seeing illness (and perhaps death).
+It will also help when you write your personal statement for medical school.

 - Be a helper.
-You’ll sometimes be called upon to do menial tasks; do them with enthusiasm and remember that these tasks help the entire health care team function better, which in turn translates into better care for patients.
+You’ll sometimes be called upon to do menial tasks.
+Do them with enthusiasm and remember that these tasks help the entire team function better.
+This, in turn, translates into better care for patients.

 - Use your power of observation to try to understand the ways health care teams function and to figure out how you can best contribute.

 - Ask questions when appropriate but be sensitive to the situation.

 - Read about what you observe.
 Maximize your learning by doing outside reading to complement what you’ve witnessed.

 How do you get clinical experience for medical school?
 The best option may be entry-level jobs providing patient care, such as EMT, CNA, MA, or phlebotomist.
 Another good option is volunteering in a hospital or clinic.
 But you must be interacting with patients (not just stocking shelves).

 Does shadowing count as clinical experience?
 Not exactly.
 The purpose of clinical experience is to interact with patients and make sure you like working with sick people.
 Shadowing is more passive—you’re just observing.
 So shadowing does not replace clinical experience.